CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/15-translation.md

 ## Task 1: Create a Translator resource

+In this task, you will learn how to create a **Translator** resource in Azure to enable real-time language translation capabilities for your applications.

 You can use the Translator service by creating either a **Translator** resource or an **Azure AI services** resource.

-For this exercise, create a **Translator** resource in your Azure subscription.

 1. In azure portal, select **+ Create a resource**.